 If, after you discuss the intention of the budget adjustment, you find that the request is reasonable, you can adjust your operating budget on the fly with Divvy.
 All charts, graphs, forecasts, and spending power are updated with the click of a button (goodbye static budget).

 The new limit is—as the limit before it—firm.
 So you don’t have to worry about employees overspending without permission.

 Managing “living” budgets with Divvy

-With Divvy, your budgets become more than static cells on a spreadsheet, your budgets come to life.
-These “living” budgets guide daily—not monthly or quarterly—decisions about how and how much your people spend, as well as your company’s long-term strategy.
+With Divvy, your budgets become more than static cells or fixed cost numbers on a spreadsheet; your budgets come to life.
+These “living” budgets guide daily—not monthly or quarterly—decisions about when, where, and how much your people spend, as well as your company’s long-term strategy.
 Much like a garden, you need to prune your budget here and pluck there for best results.

 That’s why we’ve been focused on rolling out new functionality to help you manage living budgets more efficiently.
 Here are a few of the feature updates we’ve announced recently, with the goal of helping business owners spend more time on forecasting and planning and less time on budget monitoring.